A Hub for Responding to Common Misrepresentations of the Traditional Protestant Interpretation

 So Historicism is not weakened by multiple symbols.
 It is strengthened by them.
 Rome was not a single simple object.
 It was an empire, then a divided order, then an ecclesiastical system, then a persecuting religious power, and later a wounded but continuing global influence.

-Full study: Does Historicism Confuse the Beasts, Horns, Harlot, and Pope?
+Full study: Does Historicism Collapse the Beasts, Horns, Harlot, and Pope into One Symbol?

 Brief answer: Historicism distinguishes them.
-The beast represents Roman beastly power in its continuing forms.
-The woman, or harlot, represents corrupt ecclesiastical Rome riding, influencing, and depending upon that beastly power.
+The beast represents Roman beastly power in its continuing forms, while the woman, or harlot, represents corrupt ecclesiastical Rome riding, influencing, and depending upon that beastly power.

-The woman and beast are related, but not identical.
 That distinction matters.
 The harlot is not merely raw political empire.
 She is a corrupt religious power connected to Rome, wealth, spiritual seduction, persecution, and influence over kings.
-She rides the beast because she depends on political power, but she is also distinct from it because she represents the religious corruption enthroned upon that power.
+She rides the beast because she depends on political power, but Revelation also shows that the ten horns on the beast later turn against her.
+That means the woman and the beast are related, but not identical.

 Brief answer: Daniel says the ten horns arise out of the fourth beast.
-Historicism identifies the fourth beast as Rome and the ten horns as the divided kingdoms that arose from Rome’s breakup.
+Historicism identifies the fourth beast as Rome and the ten horns as the divided kingdoms and political powers that arose from Rome’s breakup.
 The little horn rises among them after the division.

 Brief answer: Historicism does not claim Rome vanished in every possible sense.
 It claims the old pagan imperial Roman order was removed as the restraining obstacle.